trunk-rs/trunk/README.md

 **📦 Dev server** - Trunk ships with a built-in server for rapid development workflows, as well as support for HTTP & WebSocket proxies.

-**🏗 Change detection** - Trunk watches your application for changes and triggers builds for you.
-Browser reloading, HMR, and other related features are in-progress.
+**🏗 Change detection** - Trunk watches your application for changes and triggers builds for you, including automatic browser reloading.

 ## Getting Started
 Head on over to the [Trunk website](https://trunkrs.dev), everything you need is there.
 A few quick links: